 Consider the following points when you plan Solaris Volume Manager configurations:

-Dual-string mediators – Each disk set configured with exactly two disk strings and mastered by exactly two Solaris hosts must have Solaris Volume Manager mediators configured for the disk set.
-A disk string consists of a disk enclosure, its physical disks, cables from the enclosure to the host or hosts, and the interface adapter cards.
-Observe the following rules to configure dual-string mediators:
+Dual-string mediators – A disk string consists of a disk enclosure, its physical disks, cables from the enclosure to the host or hosts, and the interface adapter cards.
+Each disk set configured with exactly two disk strings and mastered by exactly two or three Oracle Solaris hosts is called a dual-string disk set.
+This type of disk set must have Solaris Volume Manager dual-string mediators configured.
+Observe the following rules when you configure dual-string mediators:

-You must configure each disk set with exactly two hosts that act as mediator hosts.
+You must configure each disk set with two or three hosts that act as mediator hosts.

 Mediators cannot be configured for disk sets that do not meet the two-string and two-host requirements.